ArctosDB/documentation-wiki/_documentation/container.markdown

 1. Change some labels to an appropriate usable container type (one not containing "label") with the Label&gt;Container app.
 Mark them appropriately; see [Field Procedures](#in-the-field) for one idea.
-2. If the barcodes are meant to directly hold specimen parts (*e.g.*, if they are nunc tubes or tags), install the part into the container using the data entry form, by editing the specimen part, with the Parts&gt;&gt;Container batch tool, or any other method.
+2. If the barcodes are meant to directly hold parts (*e.g.*, if they are nunc tubes or tags), install the part into the container using the data entry form, by editing the part, with the Parts&gt;&gt;Container batch tool, or any other method.
 3. Use the container by scanning it into other containers or by scanning other containers into it using one of the many appropriate